 The British Academy launched a report about the demand and supply of language skills in the UK in February 2013.
 Key findings of this report, Languages: The State of the Nation, include:

 Another survey, somewhat complementary to the previous report, was conducted by CBI/Pearson.
-This report offers a wider approach to this issue, adding data about education and skills and how these affect the economic performance of the country.
+The survey offers a wider approach to this issue, adding data about education and skills and how these affect the economic performance of the country.
 A special emphasis has been placed on language skills in the business sector.
 The picture presents the top languages UK managers find useful to their organisations.

-Even though the European languages remain in greatest demand, one cannot overlook the prominent increase of the Chinese language.
+Even though European languages remain in greatest demand, one cannot overlook the prominent increase of the Chinese language.
 28% of UK managers consider Mandarin a useful language for their organisations, while 16% consider Cantonese valuable.
 These languages are important assets of their employees.
-Also, Arabic, Russian, Portuguese and Japanese seem to have a greater demand compared to last year.
-The French and the German markets may be the largest for the British, but the emerging markets of China, Russia, Brazil and Japan are to be taken into serious consideration.
+Also, Arabic, Russian, Portuguese, and Japanese seem to have a greater demand compared to last year.
+The French and German markets may be the largest for the British, but the emerging markets of China, Russia, Brazil, and Japan are to be taken into serious consideration.

-It is a known fact that SMEs that invest in language management (having a language strategy; appointing native speakers; recruiting staff with language skills and using translators or interpreters) get a satisfactory ROI.
-The export figures of these companies are usually higher than those that stick only to one language when doing business.
+It is a known fact that SMEs that invest in language management (having a language strategy; appointing native speakers; recruiting staff with language skills; using translators or interpreters, etc.) get a satisfactory ROI.
+The export figures of these companies are usually higher than those that stick to only one language when doing business.
 We have blogged about this before and you can find out more figures here.

 To find out how our translation and interpreting services can help you improve your business abroad, contact us today.